Tesla locations fighting New Jersey’s “free market”

 Think about this for a moment.
-Tesla has two factory-owned stores in NJ selling the advent garde and arguably the coolest car in America.
+There are two Tesla locations in NJ selling the advent garde and arguably the coolest car in America.
 But New Jersey is telling Tesla that it has to close those shops and sell the cars through a franchised dealer network.
 The reason?
 The government in Trenton thinks that manufacturers would be able to compete unfairly with existing dealerships.

-In other words, Christie’s state thinks that, if Tesla sells directly to consumers, prices would be cheaper direct from a manufacturer and buyers would buy direct.
-They are right, of course.
+In other words, Christie’s state thinks that, if Tesla locations sell directly to consumers, prices would be cheaper direct from a manufacturer and buyers would buy direct.
 The writing is on the wall.
 The market place always moves inevitably towards economies and the future of franchised dealerships is certainly heading towards a dead end.

 Today’s market allows for direct access, and more and more consumers are waking up to that fact.
 It has come to be the norm in broadcast entertainment content, books, music and, soon enough, to automobiles.

 What is the pushback from governments like Christie’s NJ constituents?
 A strong lobby of wealthy dealerships that squeeze the legislators to keep the status quo and protect its protected monopolistic markets.
 Dealerships are the modern version of Blockbuster video.
 We don’t need them anymore, and they are simply an unwanted middleman skimming off the top.